 Many people with apraxia are no longer able to be independent and may have trouble performing everyday tasks.
 Ask the health care provider which activities may or may not be safe.
 Avoid activities that may cause injury and take the proper safety measures.

 When to Contact a Medical Professional

-Contact your health care professional if someone has difficulty performing everyday tasks or has other symptoms of apraxia after a stroke or brain injury.
+Contact the provider if someone has difficulty performing everyday tasks or has other symptoms of apraxia after a stroke or brain injury.

-Reducing your risk for stroke and brain injury may help prevent conditions that lead to aphasia.
+Reducing your risk of stroke and brain injury may help prevent conditions that lead to apraxia.